buerokratt/Open-Voice-Network-adoption/Ovonconverter/README.md

   - With response, you will get message stating 'Message was sent successfully', this indicator that request worked.
   - Response also would provide USED chatId and cookie, so they could be reused for future calls.
 * To finish session with the bot use ` /chat/end/ovon ` path
-  - With request body we need to provide chatId and cookie that would conclude chat.
+  - With request body, need to provide chatId and cookie that would conclude chat.
-  - Within response, we will get message 'Chat session is closed'.
+  - Within response, will get message 'Chat session is closed'.

 #### API calls examples
 #### 1. ` https://dev.buerokratt.ee/ovonr/chat/init/ovon ` - this would initialize the chat.